Quickly exit this site by pressing the Escape key Leave this site

 The subject access process is confidential between the applicant and the police.
 We cannot provide details of another person this way.

-Likewise, it is against the law for an employer, or potential employer, to ask you to perform a subject access request as a condition of your employment.
+It is against the law for an employer, or potential employer, to ask you to perform a subject access request as a condition of your employment.
 Instead, they can ask you to perform a criminal conviction check or complete a Disclosure and Barring Service (DBS) or enhanced security check.
 See below for details.

 If you're looking for a police certificate for a visa application, or details of your full criminal conviction history for your own records, submit a request to the National Police Chief Council (NPCC) Criminal Records Office also known as ACRO.